DOlearczyk/Linux-Server-Configuration/README.md

 ```
 Renamed `project.py` to `__init__.py`, inserted Google and Facebook client secrets, changed engine used from SQLite to PostgreSQL and renamed user table to users since user is reserved word in PostgreSQL.

-Configured and enabled a new virtual host by creating config file `sudo nano /etc/apache2/sites-available/catalog.conf` and pasted in following code:
+Configured and enabled a new virtual host by creating config file `/etc/apache2/sites-available/catalog.conf` and pasted in following code:
 ```
 <VirtualHost *:80>
       ServerName 52.38.113.174